Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 visit their website.

-ANSWER (a): If you live in a neighborhood with a Home Owners Association, you do not need Town approval, only Home Owners Association approval.
-The only exception is if it is a street tree or a tree located on an undeveloped lot, then you will need Town approval.
-First contact to the Town with a Pre-application conference and then a formal application made to the town by the Home Owners Association.
+ANSWER (a): If you live in a neighborhood with a HOA, you do not need Town approval, only HOA approval.
+However, there is an exception to this: if the tree in question is a street tree or a tree located on an undeveloped lot, then you will need Town approval.
+The HOA would make a formal application to the Town to request removal of a street tree or tree on an undeveloped lot in your neighborhood, so please contact your HOA first.
 If the property is not part of a developed subdivision, or received site plan approval with conditions related to vegetation removal, please contact Natural Resources for more information.

-ANSWER (b): If you do not live in a neighborhood with a Home Owners Association or live in an older neighborhood (see list below), you do not need town approval to remove a tree if it is located on a developed lot.
-These older neighborhoods are exempt since there were not approvals that required a minimum amount of landscaping.
+ANSWER (b): If you do not live in a neighborhood with a HOA, or live in an older neighborhood (see list below), you do not need town approval to remove a tree if it is located on a developed lot.
+These older neighborhoods are exempt because at the time of development, there were no requirements for a minimum amount of landscaping.
 If the property is not part of a developed subdivision, or received site plan approval with conditions related to vegetation removal, please contact Natural Resources for more information.

 This is a private and civil matter between property owners.
 Please discuss this with your neighbor.